 Through the power of visualization, you can intentionally program your subconscious mind to pay attention to what you want and to create the chemicals that support it.
 With the help of positive images, mental rehearsal, and supportive suggestions, you expose your subconscious mind to messages of your choosing.
 In turn, it executes programming that focuses on what you want, attracts what you want, alerts you to opportunities, encourages you to take desired action, and reinforces positive habits.

-Visualization techniques help you put the power of visualization to work for you effectively and with intent.
-Some of these methods are used by you independently.
+Visualization techniques help you intentionally and effectively put the power of visualization to work for you.
+Some methods are stand alone.
 Others are guided by another, live or by audio, to keep you focused and provide support.

 What is visualization?
-It is a powerful, well accepted manifestation technique that helps you access the mind body connection on board for achieving your goals.
-When used correctly and to your best advantage, it can help you change how you think and feel, and how your body responds and heals.
+It is a powerful manifestation technique that gets your mind body connection on board for achieving your goals.
+When used correctly for your best advantage, it can help you change how you think and feel, and how your body responds and heals.